 For example, say you build the most amazing website about cars.
 Say the design is perfect and your content is far superior to anything else out there written about cars.
 Unless you are a one-person expert marketing team who doesn’t need to pay for marketing services, you’ll probably never rank for keywords like ‘cars,’ ‘trucks,’ ‘vans,’ or any other generic phrase variations.
 Those keywords are essentially owned by large corporations that can outbuy any SEO strategy you employ.

 Narrow down your market and target long tail keywords.
 For example, if you’re trying to rank a news blog, you’ve got immense competition from professional networks and well-established news sites.
-The only way you’re going to rank is by creating a niche for your news blog and then targeting long tail keywords related to that niche.
+The only way you’re going to rank is by creating a niche for your news blog and then targeting long-tail keyword related to that niche.

 For example, you might want to target conservatives, democrats, college students, people who have no party affiliation, or people who are specifically fed up with mainstream media.
 Maybe you can target college student democrats who are fed up with mainstream media.
 The point is to narrow down your audience from ‘everyone’ to a very specific ‘somebody’ and then target the appropriate keywords and phrases.